rustielin/Blockchain-Notes/note1.md

 partnered with Coinbase and Bitpay, two large exchanges.
 In December, Microsoft also began accepting bitcoin payments.

-2013-2014: Venture Funded Bitcoin Startups {#venture-funded-bitcoin-startups .unnumbered}
+2013-2014: Venture Funded Bitcoin Startups
 ==========================================

 Hype for Bitcoin fueled a rise in venture funded Bitcoin startups.
 One